ChrisMontez/Spectrofluorometry/README.md

 # Determination of Fluorescein Content in a Disodium Phosphate Buffer

+## :thought_balloon: Background
+All data was collected manually in the Instrumentation Lab at the University of the Incarnate Word.

 ## :electric_plug: Instrumentation
 **Horiba PTI Quantamaster 4**
 <p align = "center">